brettalanmeyer/ping-pong/README.md

 	2. Select score to: (default is 21, must win by 2 pts)
 	3. Show table with player selector at each corner

+Redo singles to use north and south for teams intead of just colors

 To Install For OS X